Design + Community: National City

 The Lincoln Acres Library and Community Room replaced an undersized, over-utilized facility that could no longer accommodate the community’s offering of classes, clubs, and programs.
 Capitalizing on an opportunity to relocate and expand the library, the new, linear structure is oriented to face nearby Lincoln Park, opening the site up to new views and providing a strong visual and physical connection between two treasured community resources.

 The library is located on the edge of Lincoln Acres County Park, which offers a playground, picnic areas and basketball courts.
-Plans are currently underway for an expansion of the existing park, which will provide increased recreational and gathering opportunities for the community of Lincoln Acres, including an open grass area, a perimeter walking path, shaded picnic areas, and a restroom building.
+A recent expansion provides increased recreational and gathering opportunities for the community of Lincoln Acres, including an open grass area, a perimeter walking path, shaded picnic areas, and a restroom building.

 The Lincoln Acres library won a 2014 AIA San Diego Design Special Recognition Award.